 Dale Carnegie once said that “Flaming enthusiasm, backed up by horse sense and persistence, is the quality that most frequently makes for success.”
 Thom has also found success through her enthusiasm, which has also been spread to her employees.

 When hiring new employees Thom tells Entrepreneur, “I can teach the register to anyone, but I can’t teach people enthusiasm.
 You just have to have it to work here.”
 Thom also expects her employees to be knowledgeable and involved with the city to keep tourists coming back.
 To sweeten the pot, she provides free t-shirts and a 401(k).

 Make the Family a Part of Your Team

-Your family members are extremely important for entrepreneurs.
+If you want to earn income as a mom, your family members are extremely important.
 They’re your biggest champions and will be there during both the good times and bad times.
 As a mother, that’s scientifically important.

 According to Thom in Entrepreneur;

 “You have to make family a part of your business… I’ve always considered my kids to be my board of directors, whether we’re moving or having them share a bedroom so we can open a store in our house.
 Make them a part of that journey.
 And that’s for any mom, not just single moms… Our kids are our reason to seek out a better life.”